brentyi/tyro/docs/source/examples/basics.rst

         /,  # Mark the end of positional arguments.
         verbose: bool = False,
     ) -> None:
         """Command-line interface defined using a function signature.
-Note that this docstring is parsed to generate helptext.
+This docstring is parsed to generate helptext.

         Args: